msc-creative-computing/p-comp-jasper-zheng/week_final/README.md

 # ↑↑↑%
-###### Final Project - Creative Making: Advanced Physical Computing
+###### Pcomp Final Project - Jasper Zheng (Shuoyang) / 21009460

-Jasper Zheng (Shuoyang) / 21009460
+## Overview

 <img src="graphics/up_01.jpg">

 ↑↑↑% (up percent) is a sound installation that reveals possible interactions of natural systems, sound, light and humans.
 The assembled installation is sensitive to changes in the electrostatic field, which can be triggered by either a soft **touch from humans, wind, moisturisation, or the invisible turbulence inside the vessels and vines**.
 Measured changes control parameters of the digitally synthesised sound (**oscillation frequencies, LFO rates, modulation index**).
 Fluctuating light bulbs in the glass jar indicate the current level of activation of the system.

 https://user-images.githubusercontent.com/74963879/144180841-e29b015b-283d-43cb-ba45-de2ebb2bcaa9.mp4